domsson/candies/README.md

 ## License

 This is all public domain, go bonkers, have fun.
+Or don't, I'm not your boss.